kheller18/data-structures-algorithms/questions/AWS.md

      + Yes.
 Utilizing VPC makes it possible (Virtual Private Cloud).

 121. Define Amazon EC2 regions and availability zones?
-     + Availability zones: are geographically separate locations.
+     + `Availability zones`: are geographically separate locations.
 As a result, failure in one zone has no effect on EC2 instances in other zones.
-     + Regions: they may have one or more availability zones.
+     + `Regions`: they may have one or more availability zones.
 This configuration also helps to reduce latency and costs.

 122. Explain Amazon EC2 root device volume?
      + The image that will be used to boot an EC2 instance is stored on the root device drive.
 This occurs when an Amazon AMI runs a new EC2 instance.
 And this root device volume is supported by EBS or an instance store.
 In general, the root device data on Amazon EBS is not affected by the lifespan of an EC2 instance.

 123. Mention the different types of instances in  Amazon EC2 and explain its features.
-     + General Purpose Instances: They are used to compute a range of workloads and aid in the allocation of processing, memory, and networking resources.
+     + `General Purpose Instances`: They are used to compute a range of workloads and aid in the allocation of processing, memory, and networking resources.
-     + Compute Optimized Instances: These are ideal for compute-intensive applications.
+     + `Compute Optimized Instances`: These are ideal for compute-intensive applications.
 They can handle  batch processing workloads, high-performance web servers, machine learning inference, and various other tasks.
-     + Memory Optimized: They process workloads that handle massive datasets in memory and deliver them quickly.
+     + `Memory Optimized`: They process workloads that handle massive datasets in memory and deliver them quickly.
-     + Accelerated Computing: It aids in the execution of floating-point number calculations, data pattern matching, and graphics processing.
+     + `Accelerated Computing`: It aids in the execution of floating-point number calculations, data pattern matching, and graphics processing.
 These functions are carried out using hardware accelerators.
-     + Storage Optimised: They handle tasks that require sequential read and write access to big data sets on local storage.
+     + `Storage Optimised`: They handle tasks that require sequential read and write access to big data sets on local storage.

 124. Will your standby RDS be launched in the same availability zone as your primary?
      + No, standby instances are launched in different availability zones than the primary, resulting in physically separate infrastructures.
 This is because the entire purpose of standby instances is to prevent infrastructure failure.
 As a result, if the primary instance fails, the backup instance will assist in recovering all of the data.